-Management is required to estimate the useful life of both property and equipment, as well as intangible assets and rights-of-use, and analyze them based on factors including, but not limited to, the expected use of the asset.
-A change in the useful life of either property, plant and equipment, rights-of-use or intangible asset can result in an increase or decrease in the annual depreciation or amortization of the asset.
+Management is required to estimate the useful life of both property and equipment, as well as intangible assets and rights-of-use assets, and analyze them based on factors including, but not limited to, the expected use of the asset.
+A change in the useful life of either property and equipment, rights-of-use assets or intangible assets can result in an increase or decrease in the annual depreciation or amortization of the asset.